RaiMan/SikuliX-2014/README.md

 **Module Jygments4SikuliX**

-This is an adaption of the work [Jygments]() to the needs of SikuliX: it contains lexer/parser/formatter features and is a port from Python to Java of the well known Pygments tool, that is widely used for syntax highlighting and formatting of program code.
-It is intended to be used for syntax highlighting and other purposes, where scripting language grammar awareness is needed.
+This is an adaption of the work [Jygments](https://code.google.com/p/jygments/) to the needs of SikuliX: it contains lexer/parser/formatter features and is a port from Python to Java of the well known Pygments tool, that is widely used for syntax highlighting and formatting of program code.
+In SikuliX it is intended to be used for syntax highlighting and other purposes, where scripting language grammar awareness is needed.

 <hr/>